Saint Mary's Wilderness

 Saint Mary's Wilderness is a U.S. Wilderness Area in the George Washington and Jefferson National Forests.
 The wilderness area is located next to the Blue Ridge Parkway near the Parkway's northern terminus and consists of 9826 acre.
 Saint Mary's Wilderness is the largest Virginia Wilderness on national forest land.
 Saint Mary's Wilderness ranges in elevation from about 1780 ft to 3640 ft.
 The area has about 14 mi of hiking trails within or near its boundaries.

 Saint Mary's Wilderness includes the drainages of Cellar Hollow, Spy Run, and the upper part of the Saint Mary's River.
 Each waterway is a tributary of the South River; via the Maury and James rivers, which are part of the Chesapeake Bay watershed.

 History

 The Saint Mary's River gorge was mined for manganese ore and iron ore from the early 1900s until the mines were abandoned in the 1950s.
 Scattered remains of the mining operations are still evident.
+Mine Bank Mountain, a creek, and a trail are all named Mine Bank after the mining operations.

 Saint Mary's was designated a Wilderness as a part of the Virginia Wilderness Act of 1984.